annamads/cyclistic_bike_share/README.md

 3. Promote biking as routine exercise by tracking miles ridden and offering membership discounts at milestones
 4. Offer ride bundles for a certain amount of weekend night rides that can be applied to a membership
 5. Promote electric bikes as eco-friendly car replacements for longer trips and encourage membership through rewards tied to frequent and longer e-bike usage

+## Future Improvements
+1. Complete further analysis on the proportion of casual riders that live in Chicago vs. tourists to better understand who to target and how these subsets of riders use bikes differently.
+2. Explore differences in start and end stations and routes between user types to better clarify use cases.
+Supplementary data may be needed due to missing station data in the current dataset.

 ## Project Files
 - `Data Cleaning.ipynb` → Python cleaning notebook
 - `Data Analysis.ipynb` → Python analysis notebook